framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 *raspiBackup* cannot recognize the boot device.
-This usually happens when a hardware hardware other than a Raspberry is used or an operating system other than operating system other than *Raspberry Pi OS* or *Ubuntu* is used.
+This usually happens when a hardware other than a Raspberry is used or an operating system other than *Raspberry Pi OS* or *Ubuntu* is used.

 Further actions: